zio/zio/docs/datatypes/core/runtime.md

 libraryDependencies += "dev.zio" %% "zio-zmx" % "0.0.6"
 ```

-ZIO ZMX has a specialized supervisor called `ZMXSupervisor` that can be added to our existing `Runtime`:
+ZIO ZMX has a specialized `Supervisor` called `ZMXSupervisor` that can be added to our existing `Runtime`:

 ```scala
 import zio._